-The Parent-Teacher meetings will take place on two dates Tuesday 20th and Thursday 22nd November.
-All parents will receive a letter which will tell the times of their meetings with the teachers.
+The Parent-Teacher meetings will take place on two dates Tuesday 19th and Thursday 21st November.
+All parents will receive a letter this week which will tell the times of their meetings with the teachers.
 We ask all parents to restrict themselves to the 10—minute appointment they have received in order to be fair to other parents, who will otherwise be left waiting in a queue.
 If further discussion is needed an appointment to meet the teacher in question can be made for a mutually convenient time.
-Any parent who wishes to speak to the Principal, Mr Britton, may do so on the 16th and 23rd of November or indeed on any other school day by making an appointment beforehand.
+Any parent who wishes to speak to the Principal, Mr Britton, may do so on the 19th and 21st of November or indeed on any other school day by making an appointment beforehand.
 School will close at 2 p.m. on the day of the meetings.
 Please note staff may only meet with the legal guardians of their pupils, see note below for clarification regarding same.
 Parents are reminded that children are not allowed to accompany their parents at the meetings.

 Parental Status and Access to School Communication

 Schools nowadays frequently receive queries regarding Family Law Issues.
 The following information may be useful in answering some / all of your questions in this area.
 The following three definitions are very important in the area of Family Law i.e.